DangerDexter/eeprom_cpu/README.md

 + several breadboards
 + some tinned wire
 + several LEDs for showing individual lines
-+ caps for the 555 circuit
++ resistors and caps for the 555 circuit

 Here is a short video of the CPU in Logisim calculating the Fibonacci series: